dapr/docs/howto/setup-state-store/setup-redis.md

 We can use [Helm](https://helm.sh/) to quickly create a Redis instance in our Kubernetes cluster.
 This approach requires [Installing Helm](https://github.com/helm/helm#install).

-1. Install Redis into your cluster: `helm install redis stable/redis`.
+1. Install Redis into your cluster.
 Note that we're explicitly setting an image tag to get a version greater than 5, which is what Dapr' pub/sub functionality requires.
 If you're intending on using Redis as just a state store (and not for pub/sub), you do not have to set the image version.
+    ```bash
+    helm repo add bitnami https://charts.bitnami.com/bitnami
+    helm install redis bitnami/redis
+    ```

 2. Run `kubectl get pods` to see the Redis containers now running in your cluster.
 3. Add `redis-master:6379` as the `redisHost` in your [redis.yaml](#configuration) file.
 For example:
     ```yaml